Click here for today's POTD

 Read: Sections 17.5-17.9 in the ebook textbook.
 This text is part of the Longhorn Textbook access program.

-Continue working on the Homework Problem Set 4, due at 10 PM on Monday, February 12.
+Start working on the Gradescope Homework Problem Set 4, due at 10 PM on Wednesday, February 12.
 Click here to access the Homework Problem Set 4.
-Remember to do both the Aktiv learning and Gradescope portions of the homework!